kfpo/Cyberpunk-Modding-Docs/for-mod-creators/modding-guides/textures-and-luts/creating-a-lut-from-scratch/README.md

    Save & change (rename) file's extension to `.dpf`

 2. Open NVTT & load your LUT.
 3. Click "Load Preset" & select your preset.
+Load preset **after** loading your LUT.
 4. "Depth of Volume in Atlas" -> size of your LUT (same as you used above.
 If you forgot - open LUT as image & see its width in px - 32/48/64).
 Drag Z slider in top-right - should be no vertical movement.
 5. "Save as" (button from bottom-right) -> select `.dds` file (or type name with `.dds`).
 6. Put that `.dds` file in "source" folder of your WolvenKit project.